ndr2084/cluster-topology-configuration/README.md

 ## Usage

-    Install Streamlit if not yet done:
-    Code

-pip install streamlit

-Start the app in your terminal:
-Code

-    streamlit run app.py

 Use the web interface to:
-        Select pod list, scheduling policy, and other options.
+    ✅Select pod list, scheduling policy, and other options.
-        Customize racks and skew (enable in sidebar).
+    ✅Customize racks and skew (enable in sidebar).
-        Click "Process Topology" to generate topology data.
+    ✅Click "Process Topology" to generate topology data.
-        Click "Run Simulation" to launch a full simulation and see results live.
+    ✅Click "Run Simulation" to launch a full simulation and see results live.

 ## License